 - In case of any dispute or procedural conflict in the election, the decision of the President of the Foundation shall be final.
 The President shall communicate such a decision to the local chapters in writing.

 SECTION 4: Finance

-- The local Chapter Chairperson shall ensure that complete details of all financial transactions of the local Chapter for the preceding year including all the income and expenses are submitted to the TNF Treasurer no later than April 15 of each year.
+- The Chapter Chairperson shall ensure that complete details of all financial transactions of the local Chapter including all the income and expenses are submitted to the TNF Treasurer no later than 30 days after these transactions have occurred.